dudududukim/spectrum/README.md

 ### GitHub Pages

-1. Push your site to GitHub
+1. Fork this repository to your GitHub account
+2. Rename it to `username.github.io` (replace `username` with your GitHub username)
+3. Edit `_config.yml` with your information
-2. Go to **Settings** > **Pages**
+4. Go to **Settings** > **Pages**
-3. Select **Deploy from a branch** > **main**
+5. Select **Deploy from a branch** > **main**
-4. Your site will be available at `https://username.github.io/repository-name`
+6. Your site will be available at `https://username.github.io`

 ### Netlify

+1. Fork this repository
-1. Connect your repository to Netlify
+2. Connect your forked repository to Netlify
-2. Set build command: `bundle exec jekyll build`
+3. Set build command: `bundle exec jekyll build`
-3. Set publish directory: `_site`
+4. Set publish directory: `_site`
-4. Deploy!
+5. Deploy!

 ### Vercel

+1. Fork this repository
-1. Import your repository to Vercel
+2. Import your forked repository to Vercel
-2. Framework: **Jekyll**
+3. Framework: **Jekyll**
-3. Build command: `bundle exec jekyll build`
+4. Build command: `bundle exec jekyll build`
-4. Output directory: `_site`
+5. Output directory: `_site`

+## 📋 Development Roadmap

+- [x] Core theme functionality
+- [x] Responsive design
+- [x] Dark mode support
+- [x] Tech Bites system
+- [x] Photo gallery
+- [ ] **Gem distribution** (In Progress)
+- [ ] Theme customization UI
+- [ ] Additional layout options
+- [ ] Plugin ecosystem

 ## 🤝 Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/dudududukim/spectrum.
+Bug reports and pull requests are welcome on GitHub at [https://github.com/dudududukim/spectrum](https://github.com/dudududukim/spectrum).
 This project is intended to be a safe, welcoming space for collaboration.

+### Development Setup

+1. Fork the repository
+2. Clone your fork: `git clone https://github.com/your-username/spectrum.git`
+3. Create a feature branch: `git checkout -b feature-name`
+4. Make your changes and test locally
+5. Submit a pull request

 ## 📄 License